Policy re Screening - Detection of scoliosis in schoolgirls

 Until recently screening was performed to a variable extent in government and non-government schools in Australia but because of financial restraints these programs have largely been abandoned.
 School screening, when properly performed, is an efficient method of detection.
 It should be a two-tiered process with the presence of a curve being confirmed by a medical practitioner before the parents are notified.
 Unnecessary notification and subsequent specialist referral are to be avoided.

 The above-described changes in the health care system in Australia indicated that a new detection strategy was needed.
 This need led to the development of the National Self-Detection Program for Scoliosis by the Spine Society of Australia.
-The aims of this new program are to increase public awareness of the condition, to encourage girls aged 11 and 13 to self-assess for the condition and to have family doctors assume care of minor curvatures.
-Now the ready access to the internet has enabled a more practical approach to the question of detection.
+The aims of this new program are to increase public awareness of the condition, to encourage girls aged 10 and 12 to self-assess for the condition and to have family doctors assume care of minor curvatures.
+Now the ready access to the internet has enabled a more practica lapproach to the question of detection.

-From time to time all government and non-government girls’ schools will be asked via established communication channels in the school systems, and by a direct approach to school principals, to download the National Self-Detection Program for Scoliosis brochure from www.scoliosis-australia.org and distribute it to girls in Years 7 and 9 (11 and 13 years of age in most states and territories).
+Each year in July/August,l government and non-government girls’ schools will be asked via established communication channels in the school systems, and by a direct approach to school principals, to download the National Self-Detection Program for Scoliosis brochure from www.scoliosis-australia.org and distribute it to girls in Years 6 and 8 (10 and 12 years of age in most states and territories).
 This is the age range when scoliosis first appears.

 The policy is: